 Thoracic outlet syndrome (TOS) is a blanket term used to describe compression of the first rib and collarbone.
 TOS often results in nerve pain, discomfort, numbness in the arm or extremities.

-Anyone with TOS will tell you that it’s an unpleasant, life-altering syndrome that often is debilitating and painful and a general deterrent from activities that require you to use your arm (aka, most things).
+Anyone with TOS will tell you that it’s an unpleasant, life-altering syndrome.
+It is debilitating and painful and a general deterrent from activities that require you to use your arm.

 Prognoses for TOS are often gloomy, resulting in people feeling like they have to live with the outcome of their condition.
-Further, someone with TOS will often hear that no effective treatment aside from surgery.
-It’s a sad but false reality perpetuated by people not in a position to be helpful, which is a whole different problem for another article.
+Further, someone with TOS will often hear that no effective treatment exists aside from surgery.

-Meet Kira, a hard-working mother of one who was long ago diagnosed with TOS on her right side.
+Meet Kira, a hard-working mother of one who was long ago diagnosed with thoracic outlet syndrome on her right side.
 As a result of her condition, she experienced pain and discomfort in her neck and shoulder, which progressed down to the elbow.
 So, in essence, Kira’s right arm wasn’t working very well.